CPC data not collected

 www.advertiser.com/product.html, forgetting the GCLID parameter.

 - When the user arrives on your site, the GCLID is not present.
-As a result, Analytics can't tell that he came from an AdWords ad.
+As a result, Analytics can't tell that he came from a Google Ads ad.

 Mobile site example